pavel444-byte/Frodo-AI/README.md

 3.  **Access the application:**

-    Open your web browser and navigate to `http://localhost:3000` to start chatting with the AI!
+    Open your web browser and navigate to Url if shown in the command system to start chatting with the AI!